-Commissioner Baran's thoughtful approach to regulating commercial fusion provides our industry with the regulatory certainty we need at an important time when many fusion companies are in the process of demonstrating their proof-of-concept machines and siting their first commercial fusion power plants.
-As such, we support his confirmation by the US Senate to a third term to the Commission.
+Chairman Hanson's openness to finding the appropriate regulatory approach to fusion will provide our industry with the regulatory certainty we need at an important time when many fusion companies are in the process of demonstrating their proof of concept machines and siting their first commercial fusion power plants.
+As such, we support his confirmation by the US Senate to a second term on the Commission.